aviarytech/ctwg-toolkit-ingress/curated-texts/socio-technical-system-(STS).md

 ---
-term: Socio Technical System (STS)
+glossaryTerm: Socio Technical System (STS)
+term: socio-technical-system
-termType: term
+termType: concept
 glossaryText: >-
   An approach to complex organizational work design that recognizes the interaction between people and technology in workplaces.
 The term also refers